 His audience already knew that musical notes and sound in general were caused by vibrations.
 Vibration of stringed instruments was mathematically understood.

 Chladni was now showing France’s scientific elite something mathematically more challenging – a vibrating plate.
 The sand revealed that only certain areas of the plate vibrated, accumulating only where the plate was motionless.

 At first sight, understanding vibrations on a plate of glass might seem rather pointless.
-In fact, however, the principles of vibration are vital in physics and engineering – for example, in aircraft design wing vibration must be fully understood to prevent disaster.
+However, the principles of vibration are vital in physics and engineering – for example, in aircraft design wing vibration must be fully understood to prevent disaster.

 In 1809, Emperor Napoleon Bonaparte offered a prize for the development of a mathematical theory of elastic surfaces such as the vibrating plates demonstrated by Chladni.
 The deadline for entries was October 1, 1811.